Collecting Certificates of Insurance from Vendors

 It is possible that the operations of these vendors or the sales of their services and products could result in injuries to patrons either on the premises or away from the premises.
 The types of injuries that are possible include bodily injury, property damage, personal injury, and advertising injury.
 Any resulting lawsuit would likely name the sports organization as a co-defendant resulting in significant legal defense costs and settlement or adverse jury verdict damage payments.

-Examples of claims alleging bodily injury are as follows: food poisoning from concessions, a broken tooth from biting a hard object in food, collapse of a display booth, an electrical cord that is not properly secured causes a slip/trip/fall injury, a small child chokes on a team spirit item after it is taken home, sale of alcoholic beverages to intoxicated patron results in auto accident, a player collides with a photographer who is inappropriately placed resulting in an injury to the player, etc.
+Examples of claims alleging bodily injury are food poisoning from concessions, a broken tooth from biting a hard object in food, collapse of a display booth, poorly secured electrical cord causes a slip/trip/fall injury, a small child chokes on a team spirit item after it is taken home, sale of alcoholic beverages to intoxicated patron results in auto accident, a player collides with a photographer who is inappropriately placed resulting in an injury to the player, etc.